bnfour/dotnet-telegram-forwarder/readme.md

 This can be used to deliver all kinds of notifications via Telegram.
 Pretty much work in progress, no idea when (or even if ever) this will be finished.

+## Status
+Pretty much works in closed beta, main task now is to move hardcoded strings to config file, then write deployment instructions.
+Also test what happens with malformed input.

 ## Description
 Let's try [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) this time.
 So this app consists of two parts: Telegram bot and a web API.